ahasverus/color_checker/README.md

 # Color Checker

-1. First, commit this repo
+1. First, clone this repo
 2. Put your pictures in `data/images/`
 3. Adapt the `usage.R` script
 4. And follow instructions in the R console